 The “Cycles of Concentration” method can be used with:

-1575e controller with system conductivity sensor and make-up conductivity sensor/transmitter.
+1575e controller for boilers and cooling towers with system conductivity sensor and make-up conductivity sensor/transmitter.

-NexSys Controllers are almost the same, just using NCON nodes for the makeup water conductivity sensor.
+NexSys Controllers for boilers and cooling towers are almost the same, just using NCON nodes for the makeup water conductivity sensor.

 If you are managing water treatment in an area with variable makeup water characteristics, consider using this excellent feature of Lakewood Instruments controllers.